BahmanTahayori/nuts-ml/sphinx/source/tutorial/reading_samples.rst

   ['1', '0', 'no']
   ['1', '1', 'yes']

-Better; but all numbers in the first and second column are strings.
+Better!
+But all numbers in the first and second column are strings.
 We use ``MapCol``, which maps the ``int`` function on the specified colums ``(0, 1)`` and also make the loading of the data a bit more generic